mikelgh/flutter-supabase-starter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with Supabase integration.
+It includes authentication and a basic example of data fetching.

 A few resources to get you started if this is your first Flutter project: